3D bioprinting: Tissue engineering

-There are many applications for 3D bioprinting in the medical field.
-An infant patient with a rare respiratory disease known as tracheobronchomalacia (TBM) was given a tracheal splint that was created with 3D printing.
 3D bioprinting can be used to reconstruct tissue from various regions of the body.
-Patients with end-stage bladder disease can be treated by using engineered bladder tissues to rebuild the damaged organ.
+The precursor to the adoption of 3D printing in healthcare was a series of trials conducted by researchers at Boston Children's Hospital.
+The team built replacement urinary bladders by hand for seven patients by constructing scaffolds, then layering the scaffolds with cells from the patients and allowing them to grow.
+The trials were a success as the patients remained in good health 7 years after implantation, which led a research fellow named Anthony Atala, MD, to search for ways to automate the process.
+Patients with end-stage bladder disease can now be treated by using bio-engineered bladder tissues to rebuild the damaged organ.
 This technology can also potentially be applied to bone, skin, cartilage and muscle tissue.
-Though one long-term goal of 3D bioprinting technology is to reconstruct an entire organ, there has been little success in printing fully functional organs.
+Though one long-term goal of 3D bioprinting technology is to reconstruct an entire organ as well as minimize the problem of the lack of organs for transplantation.
+There has been little success in bioprinting of fully functional organs e.g. liver, skin, meniscus or pancreas.
 Unlike implantable stents, organs have complex shapes and are significantly harder to bioprint.
 A bioprinted heart, for example, must not only meet structural requirements, but also vascularization, mechanical load, and electrical signal propagation requirements.
-Israeli researchers constructed a rabbit-sized heart out of human cells in 2019.

-In 2022, first success of a clinical trial for a 3D bioprinted transplant that is made from the patient's own cells, an external ear to treat microtia, was reported.
+In 2022, the first success of a clinical trial for a 3D bioprinted transplant that is made from the patient's own cells, an external ear to treat microtia, was reported.